GRAF: Graph Attention-aware Fusion Networks: Introduction

-Real-world networks mostly have multiple types of nodes and edges, called multiplex heterogeneous networks.
-For instance, there are multiple relations between publications in citation networks (e.g., connected by the same venues or cited by the same papers), and multiple paths to infer from movies (e.g., connected by the same actors or same directors).
-Graph representation learning attracted high interest, however, the heterogeneity of the graphs and the multiplicity of the existing associations bring big challenges.
-Considering the recent advances, it would be beneficial to utilize node features and multiple networks with learned importance for supervised and unsupervised analysis of graph-structured data.

-Various computational approaches have been developed to cluster nodes on a network integrating multiple data.
-Since multiple networks may contain complementary information, some studies integrated multiple networks into one network to perform clustering on \cite{wang2014similarity, ma2017integrate}.
-For instance, Similarity Network Fusion (SNF) \cite{wang2014similarity} builds a patient similarity network based on each data modality, fuses all networks into one consensus network by applying a nonlinear step, and performs the clustering on that consensus network.
-Affinity Network Fusion (ANF) \cite{ma2017integrate} builds upon SNF by simplifying the computational operations needed.
-Network fusion methods show good progress without using probabilistic modeling, however, these tools highly depend on building a similarity network to integrate information from multiple data modalities.
-In addition, these tools can not utilize node features on the network, which could be potentially informative in encoding the graph structure and features of the nodes.

 Graph Neural Network (GNN) emerged as a powerful architecture allowing utilization of node features on graph-structured data \cite{gori2005new, scarselli2008graph, kipf2016semi, velivckovic2017graph}.
 GNN is a framework to define deep neural networks on graph-structured data generating node representations that depend on the graph structure, as well as node features.
 Iteratively, every node updates its current embedding by aggregating information from its local neighborhood.
-GNN-based approaches have been applied to different domains \cite{ramirez2020classification,zitnik2018modeling,hamilton2017inductive,mohamed2020discovering, rhee2017hybrid}.
-Several GNN-based architectures are developed depending on how the features are aggregated from the local structure and how the representations are combined \cite{xu2018powerful, wu2019simplifying, kipf2016semi, velivckovic2017graph}.
+Graph Convolutional Network (GCN) is one of the most popular GNNs \cite{kipf2016semi}, which gives equal importance to all neighbor nodes.
+Inspired from \cite{vaswani2017attention}, attention mechanisms are applied to graph-structured data \cite{velivckovic2017graph}, allowing us to learn the importance of neighbor nodes (called \textit{attention}) in a given network.

+GNN-based architectures are mostly applicable to a single homogeneous network (i.e., one network with one type of node and edge).
+However, real-world networks mostly have multiple associations and they could be heterogeneous (i.e., having more than one node type).
+One approach to utilize GNN on multiple graph-structured data could be running GNN on each network separately.
+For instance, MOGONET runs multiple GCNs and integrates label distributions from each to decide the final label of nodes \cite{wang2021mogonet}.
+SUPREME generates node embeddings from each network using GCN and trains a machine learning (ML) model using these embeddings for a downstream task \cite{kesimoglu2022supreme}.
+Both MOGONET and SUPREME do not utilize graph attentions, however, SUPREME integrates embeddings from each combination of networks to find the best model among all.
+Nevertheless, running each combination with single networks could be computationally expensive, especially when we have a high number of networks to integrate.